-Welcome to Washington state's Graduation Pathways Toolkit for the Class of 2022!
+Welcome to Washington State's Graduation Pathways Toolkit for the Class of 2023!

-The Class of 2022 Graduation Pathways Toolkit is intended to provide school counselors, graduation specialists, and school and district leaders with comprehensive guidance about Washington's graduation requirements and available resources.
-Ensuring your understanding of graduation requirements and senior-year transition processes can provide framing for new practices to help high school students succeed in preparing for their future and can be valuable in helping younger students begin to build a plan for their graduation and beyond.
+The Class of 2023 Graduation Toolkit provides school counselors, graduation specialists, and school and district leaders with comprehensive guidance about Washington's current requirements and available resources to support students to prepare for graduation and beyond.
+Ensuring your understanding of graduation requirements and senior-year transition processes can assist you with helping our students succeed in preparing and building plans for their future.

-This year's Graduation Pathways Toolkit takes on renewed importance for the Class of 2022 as all schools return to full-time in-person learning following extended time in remote and hybrid learning due to the COVID-19 pandemic.
-Many students may return this fall with urgent and emergent needs, including building a sense of hope for their future, that school counselors and staff will need to prioritize.
-Connecting with seniors early this year will be critical to ensure they can revise, if needed, and complete their plan to prepare for their postsecondary goals.
+This year's Graduation Pathways Toolkit focuses on providing support for the Class of 2023 within a comprehensive school counseling program.
+Students graduating with the Class of 2023 spent most of their high school careers encountering the impacts of the COVID-19 pandemic, and as such, are most in need of a focus on building a sense of hope for their future, which school counselors and staff will need to prioritize.
+Connecting with seniors early this year will be critical to ensure they can revise, if needed, and complete their plan to prepare for their post-secondary goals.